 can stop at any time.
 Your email will not be used for any other purpose.

-1 Tree, Flower, or Condolence has been shared with support of Angelica's family - View on Tribute Wall
+2 Trees, Flowers, or Condolences have been shared with support of Sylvia's family - View on Tribute Wall

 Sylvia Salinas, a vibrant, spirited, and courageous woman, passed away peacefully in Edinburg, Texas, on October 11, 2023.
 Born on December 6, 1960, in La Joya, Texas, Sylvia was a beacon of love and strength, known for her unwavering dedication to her family and her community.

 Sylvia was the cherished daughter of Aurora Salinas and the late Eduardo Salinas.
 She was a loving sister to her siblings, Yolanda (Juan) Saenz, Carlos (Celinda) Salinas, Jaime (Cathy) Salinas, Olga Salinas, Melisa Salinas, and Letty Salinas.
 Sylvia was preceded in death by her father, Eduardo, and her brothers, Eduardo Salinas Jr, and Fidel Salinas.
 The bond she shared with her siblings was strong and their shared memories will continue to live on in their hearts.